rubenk/pdns/docs/appendices/types.rst

 SMIMEA
 ------

 Since 4.1.
-The SMIMEA record type, specified in `RFC 8162 <http://tools.ietf.org/html/rfc8162>`__, is used to bind S/MIME certificates to domains.
+The SMIMEA record type, specified in :rfc:`8162`, is used to bind S/MIME certificates to domains.

 .. _types-txt: